-We consider a threat model where attackers craft malicious model artifacts to compromise a victim’s system at load time, with arbitrary code execution as the goal.
-The paper, in its structure, is driven by the research questions defined below.
+We consider a threat model where attackers craft malicious model artifacts to compromise a victim’s system, with arbitrary code execution as the goal.
+Our research is driven by the questions defined below: